 It is still possible and worthwhile to do some carefully selected tree uplighting while respecting the work and goals of the International Dark Sky Association.
 Depending on the size and scale of the property, too much uplighting can be overkill.
 Articulating one or two trees can be a great solution to draw the eye to the outside at night and express the full scale of a property.

-Considering new architectural features to emphasize on your own property?
-Contact us to learn what we might accentuate throughout the day.
+Considering highlighting your home’s architectural features?
+Contact us to learn how we might approach the project.
 In the interim, we invite you to find meaningful inspiration in our portfolio.